-Directors receive such compensation for their services as our Board of Directors may from time to time determine.
+Directors receive such compensation for their services as the Board of Directors may from time to time determine.
 Further, each director is reimbursed for reasonable travel and other expenses incurred in attending meetings.
-Currently, each non-employee director receives annual remuneration of \$27,500 and an annual grant of a non-qualified option to acquire 2,000 shares of common stock.
-At his election, each director, under our Management Stock Purchase Plan, may elect to defer all or part of such director's cash remuneration for the purchase of restricted stock units at a 33% discount from the closing price of our common stock on the date of the fee payments.
-Additionally, each non-employee director has received a non-qualified option to acquire 10,000 shares of common stock in connection with his initial appointment to serve on the Board of Directors.
-Our directors who are our employees do not receive compensation for their services as directors.
+Currently, each non-employee director receives annual remuneration of \$27,500 and an annual grant of a non-qualified option to acquire 2,000 shares of Common Stock.
+At his election, each director, under our Management Stock Purchase Plan, may elect to defer all or part of such director's cash remuneration for the purchase of restricted stock units at a 33% discount from the closing price of our Common Stock on the date of the fee payments.
+Additionally, each non-employee director has received a non-qualified option to acquire 10,000 shares of Common Stock in connection with his initial appointment to serve on the Board of Directors.
+Those directors who are our employees do not receive compensation for their services as directors.